 3. "Bones Would Rain from the Sky: Deepening Our Relationships with Dogs" by Suzanne Clothier

-It would be easy to say this book is similar to "The Other End of the Leash," but in reality it is not.
+It would be easy to say this book is similar to "The Other End of the Leash," but in reality it’s not.
 Like the latter book, this book discusses how our dogs see the world, how they interpret our actions through their canid brains, and how we can better approach our communication and interactions with our dogs to have a trusting and happy relationship with them.
 But it is different in the same way that asking two different friends for advice yields a different perspective and understanding of a situation while still coming to the same, supportive conclusion.
 Clothier is an animal lover to the nth degree.
 Because of this, she has gone farther than the average person to try to view the world as a dog sees it — she even opens the book by talking about her childhood antics of acting like a dog.
-While its simple to chalk up that act to a child with an active imagination, Clothier's approach is actually fascinating and she has shown that by approaching situations from a dog's mainframe, we can make real progress in training.
+While its simple to chalk up that act to a child with an active imagination, Clothier's approach is fascinating and she has shown that by approaching situations from a dog's mind frame, we can make real progress in training.
 By coming at everything from the dog's perspective, we as humans can more quickly figure out the cause of "bad" behavior and much more quickly figure out solutions that will work to make everyone in the equation happy.
 This book is a joy to read both as a dog owner needing a guide for dog understanding and dog training, and also as an animal lover getting to know a kindred spirit and all that person has learned through decades of training dogs with empathy and compassion.

 This book is a staple for so many dog trainers, it seems a little obvious to include it in this list.
 But there's a reason it's such a staple: it is a training approach that works, and that builds strong, trusting relationship between a person and a dog.
 Karen Pryor is the force behind the movement toward clicker training, a form of training that includes using a consistent sound (typically a clicker) plus a treat reward to shape a dog's behavior.
 It takes positive reinforcement training to a new level by using the click-sound at the exact moment a dog is doing something right, so that the dog knows exactly the behavior you want to see.
 Over all, it helps dogs learn what we're asking from them in a fraction of the time that other training methods usually take.
 This book explains the science and technique behind clicker training and teaches the reader how to use this method of training for their dogs.